Gray codes and symmetric chains: Introduction

 \subsection{Outline of this paper}

 In Section~\ref{sec:defs} we introduce several definitions that will be used throughout this paper.
 In Section~\ref{sec:scds} we present the proofs of Theorems~\ref{thm:4scds-even}--\ref{thm:prod}, and we describe the construction of the SCD~$\cD_1$ and of the SCDs in~$Q_5$ and~$Q_7$ referred to in Table~\ref{tab:small-scds}.
 As it is somewhat technical, we defer the proof of Theorem~\ref{thm:gmlc4} to Section~\ref{sec:gmlc4}.
-In Section~\ref{sec:exp} we present the results of computer experiments on the structure of the cycle factors through the middle $2\ell$~levels of the $(2n+1)$-cube constructed as in the proof of Theorem~\ref{thm:gmlc-2fac}.
+In Section~\ref{sec:exp} we present results from computer experiments on the cycle factors through the middle $2\ell$~levels of the $(2n+1)$-cube constructed as in the proof of Theorem~\ref{thm:gmlc-2fac}.
 We conclude in Section~\ref{sec:open} with some open problems.